- UNCCD Land Ambassadors

 Baaba Maal – singer

-Rickey Kej is known internationally as a music composer, No.1 artist on the US Billboard chart and a Grammy Award winner.
+Ricky Kej is known internationally as a music composer, No.1 artist on the US Billboard chart and a Grammy Award winner.
 Rickey composed the COP14 anthem on land.
-He is committed to creating awareness on Environmental and Social Causes and is now focusing on Land.
+He is committed to creating awareness on environmental and social causes and is now focusing on land.

 Inna Modja – singer/actress

 Inna Modja is a Malian actress and singer who appeared in the Great Green Wall documentary, making an extraordinary journey along this new world wonder.
 Inna is among young people who are changing the narrative of the Sahel.
 Her music, energy, commitment and humanitarian work resonate with audiences worldwide.
 She says that it is her hope that the Great Green Wall will continue to grow, allowing all who live around it to coexist in peace, health and safety.